Jack Doroshow (a.k.a. Flawless Sabrina) Residence

 Jack Doroshow, better known as the iconic drag queen Flawless Sabrina, lived in an apartment in this Upper East Side townhouse from 1967 to 2017.

-During this time period, Doroshow/Flawless starred in the landmark documentary The Queen (1968) and served as a mentor to hundreds of gay, bisexual, and transgender people.
+During this period, Doroshow/Flawless starred in the landmark documentary The Queen (1968) and served as a mentor to hundreds of gay, bisexual, and transgender people.

 On the MapVIEW The Full Map